Unfinished Puzzle. The Story of a Recruitment

 The Moral?
 Recruitment Is a Longer Story—Not Just One Paragraph!

-During the recruitment process, we cannot focus on selected elements at the expense of remembering the whole puzzle.
-To declare success, we must consider all aspects—the hard and the soft- which indicate the candidate's fit for the organization (and vice versa).
-Moreover, it's essential not to ignore "warning signs" and the intuition developed through many recruitment processes.
-It's worth thoroughly exploring areas that concern us, trying to understand the potential problems, and proactively considering what would have to happen or change (in the candidate's approach or in the organization) to enable a harmonious collaboration.
+During the recruitment process, we cannot focus on selected elements at the expense of seeing the full picture.
+To call it a success, we need to take all aspects into account—both hard and soft factors that indicate whether the candidate fits the organization (and vice versa).
+What’s more, it’s important not to ignore "red flags" or the intuition developed through many recruitment processes.
+It’s worth thoroughly examining the areas that raise concern.
+We should try to identify the root causes of potential issues.
+It’s a good idea to think about this in advance—to consider what would need to happen for the collaboration to work.
+That might involve a change in the candidate’s approach.
+Or it might require changes on the organization’s side.
+The ultimate goal is to achieve a harmonious cooperation.

 Fot.
 Weronika Dyląg